 Identifying Greener Insulation

-Insulation conserves energy and adding insulation above the minimum requirements set by codes for the health and comfort of the occupants can help reduce emissions and save you money in monthly heating and cooling bills.
-There are many types of insulation on the market and this webpage provides some resources to help you buy a safer and greener option.
+Insulation can conserve energy, saving money in monthly heating and cooling bills.
+Insulation can also improve the health and comfort of building occupants.
+There are many types of insulation on the market and this webpage provides some resources to help you choose a safer and greener option.

 - Greater thermal insulation values (R-value)

-- Reduction/elimination of toxics (formaldehyde, isocyanates, flame-retardants) and volatile organic compounds (VOCs)
+- Reduction/elimination of toxics (e.g., formaldehyde, isocyanates, some flame retardants) and volatile organic compounds (VOCs)

 *Depending upon the performance requirements (e.g., your local temperature ranges and variations; construction above or below grade), building occupants, project scope, and other considerations.

-- Green Procurement Compilation - Insulation.
-The Green Procurement Compilation (GPC) is a comprehensive green purchasing resource designed for federal contracting personnel and program managers.
-It helps you identify applicable green purchasing requirements.
+- GSA's Green Procurement Compilation (GPC) is a comprehensive green purchasing resource designed for federal contracting personnel and program managers.

-- Institutional and Federal purchasers can use this model specification language for insulation (Section 07 20 00 Thermal Protection), which provides federal agencies' requirements and other practices to consider when specifying insulation.
-Exit
+- Federal Green Construction Guide for Specifiers.
+Institutional and Federal purchasers can use this model specification language for insulation (Section 07 20 00 Thermal Protection), which provides federal agencies' requirements and other practices to consider when specifying insulation.

 BuildingGreen.com provides print and electronic resources to help in the design and building of construction projects from a whole-systems perspective, and publish the Environmental Building News and the GreenSpec®.